kcjsa/Advanced-Dynamic-Adblocker/README.md

 # Advanced-Dynamic-Adblocker
-ublock origin lite blocks ads better.
-Please use it when ublock origin lite is updated.
+ublock origin lite blocks ads more effectively.
+If ublock origin lite is no longer available, please try it.
+version: 1.1.2

+by kr_mc,kcjsa,kurea